iskarova/blog/README.md

-## Random Blog in the Web
+## Random Blog in the Web (_still in progress_)

 Basic blog web application with options to create and edit posts for logged in user (admin).\
 **Link:** https://iskarova.pythonanywhere.com/

-The project is created solely for the learning purposes; to shift focus from theoretical problems in Python and gain more practical knowledge using Django.\
+The project is created solely for the learning purposes; to shift focus from theoretical problems in Python and gain more practical knowledge using Django.
-The project is _**still in progress**_.

 **Stack:** Python, Django, SQLite, HTML&CSS